kartoff-an/EMSim/README.md

 *  **Charge Interaction** - Add or remove point charges and change their charge values dynamically.
 Charges update the field in real-time.

+... well, I still got some features to add very soon.

 ##  Tech Stack

 * **Three.js** – Core 3D rendering and scene management.